HosakaKeigo/mcp-server-ga4/README.md

 - `get-events`: Get event metrics for a specific date range
 - `get-user-behavior`: Get user behavior metrics like session duration and bounce rate

+All tools support pagination with `limit` and `offset` parameters to handle large result sets.

 ### Resources
 - `ga4://property-info`: GA4 property metadata